lucidworks/data-quality/README.md

  -i,--ids                Include IDs of docs with empty fields.
 WARNING:
-                         may create large report -p,--port <arg>         Port for Solr, default=8983 -s,--stored-fields      Also check stats of Stored fields.
+                         may create large report -p,--port <arg>         Port for Solr, default=8983 -s,--stored_fields      Also check stats of Stored fields.
 WARNING: may take lots of time and memory for large collections
  -u,--url <arg>          URL for Solr, OR set host, port and possibly